yiblet/inquest/README.md

 ## Installation

-There are three ways to use Inquest:
+There are two ways to use Inquest:

 1. [A simple docker-compose](https://docs.inquest.dev/docs/getting_started_with_docker)
 3. [The Inquest Cloud](https://inquest.dev)